 As these greasy and gluey substances cover the surfaces, the environment becomes slippery and is thus dangerous for the staff members.
 In addition, these mists are sometimes hazardous or lethal.
 If inhaled by the human, it harms the respiratory system and can possibly pose lethal threats.
 When the oil mists cover the machines, it compromises the accuracy and results in malfunction of the machinery.
 To ensure a safe working environment and the functionality of the equipment, oil mist collection is substantial.

 The construction and installation of the mist collector are similar to that of an air purifier.
 It is typically console-style equipment that is mounted on the floor, against the wall, or on the ceiling.
 Inside the oil mist cleaner, the most important component is the filters.
 The filters are the media that works as the barrier in the way of the airflow path.
 All the substances in the air are separated from the air when it flows through the filters.

-A collector is expected to filter out at least 95 percent of the substances in the air.
-Some models can reach the true HEPA level of over 99.5 percent of filtration efficiency.
-HEPA stands for high efficiency particulate air and the HEPA level of filtration refers to the filtration efficiency to which at least 99.5 percent of the particulates in the size of around 0.3 microns are filtered out.
+A collector is expected to filter out at least 95 percent of the particulates in the air.
+The high-quality models should achieve a HEPA level of over 99.5 percent filtration efficiency.
+HEPA stands for high-efficiency particulate air and the HEPA level filtration refers to the efficiency to which at least 99.5 percent of the particulates in the size of around 0.3 microns are filtered out.